North Korean cuisine: North Korean cuisine

 The flavors of some North Korean dishes differ from South Korean versions, with some being less spicy and more varied in composition than South Korean preparations.
-North Korean dishes have been described as having a specific tanginess that is derived from using ingredients with flavors of sweet, sour, pungent and spicy, in combinations that create this effect.
+North Korean dishes have been described as having a specific tanginess that is created from the interplay of spicy, sour and sweet flavors.

 Some restaurants, particularly in Pyongyang, have expensive pricing relative to average worker wages in North Korea.
-North Korean citizens typically cannot afford restaurants.
-Per their pricing, upscale restaurants are typically available only to well-paid leaders of the North Korean government, tourists visiting the country, and the emerging affluent middle class of tonju in the country.
+North Korean citizens typically cannot afford such restaurants.
+Due to their pricing, upscale restaurants are typically available only to well-paid leaders of the North Korean government, tourists visiting the country, and the emerging affluent middle class of tonju in the country.
 Tonju means "masters of money", and the tonju typically hold positions in the government, positions operating state-owned businesses outside of the country, and positions involving bringing investments and the importation of products into the country.

 Some street foods exist in North Korea, such as in Pyongyang, where vendors operate food stalls.
 The first pizzeria in North Korea opened in 2009.
 Alcoholic beverages are produced and consumed in North Korea, and the country's legal drinking age is 18.